santifo/Helminth_Bioinformatics_2025/course_manuals_2023/module_3_WBP2/module_3_WBP2.md

 * [JBrowse 1](https://jbrowse.org/jbrowse1.html) - this is the genome browser that we’ll be using today.
 WormBase ParaSite has an instance of JBrowse for every genome that it hosts.
 The Apollo project is a well known extension of JBrowse, which, like Artemis, can be used to edit gene models.

 There are many other genome browsers for different needs out there.
-Feel free to explore them at your own time:n[Integrative Genomics Viewer (IGV)](https://igv.org/),[UCSC Genome Browser](https://genome.ucsc.edu/),[Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) and the new version of Jbrowse: [Jbrowse 2](https://jbrowse.org/jb2/)
+Feel free to explore them at your own time: [Integrative Genomics Viewer (IGV)](https://igv.org/),[UCSC Genome Browser](https://genome.ucsc.edu/),[Artemis/Artemis Comparison Tool (ACT)](https://www.sanger.ac.uk/tool/artemis-comparison-tool-act/) and the new version of Jbrowse: [Jbrowse 2](https://jbrowse.org/jb2/)

 #### Using JBrowse: basic functionality